lunelson/sass-list-maps/README.md

 ## Sass List–Maps

-List-based Map functionality for all versions/compilers of SassCSS
+List-based Map functionality for all versions/compilers of SassCSS other than Ruby-Sass 3.3.x+

 ![Some Sass hash.](sass-hash.jpg)